anshium/anshium.github.io/cg_codebase.md

 It goes as follows: (Important)

 For each pixel, generate a ray from that pixel.
 Which pixel are we talking about, you may ask.
-Well, it is the pixels we have in our camera.
+Well, it is one of the pixels we have in our camera.

 How many pixels are there.
 Well this depends on the `image resolution` as it is very clear from the two `for loops`.

+Since `rayTracer` is an `Integrator`, `this.scene` refers to the `struct Scene` (capitalised) called `scene` (lowercase) inside the `Integrator struct`.
+You may want to see the `Integrator struct` again.

 Then we see if that ray intersects with the scene.

+Finally we would color the pixel accordingly.

 Of course, they are ideally only two cases here: it would intersect or it would not.